codewarrior0/gregtania-6/README.md

 - Sand and Gravel can be turned to ores by overworld Orechids
 - Gravel can be turned to ores by Orechids Ignem.
 - Ore weights are no longer hardcoded, but instead computed from the GregTech world gen parameters.
 Additional ores may still be added via the JSON weights config.
+- Botania pebbles are now replaced by GregTech pebbles, which can be used to craft stone tools

 *With big thanks to:*